blaylockbk/Herbie/README.md

 </div>

-**Herbie** is a python package that downloads recent and archived numerical weather prediction (NWP) model output from different cloud archive sources.
-NWP data in GRIB2 format can be read with xarray+cfgrib.
+**Herbie** is a python package that downloads recent and archived numerical weather prediction (NWP) model output from different cloud archive sources. **Its most popular capability is to download HRRR model data.** NWP data in GRIB2 format can be read with xarray+cfgrib.
 Much of this data is made available through the [NOAA Big Data Program](https://www.noaa.gov/information-technology/big-data) which has made weather data more accessible than ever before.

 Herbie helps you discover, download, and read data from:
 - [High Resolution Rapid Refresh (HRRR)](https://blaylockbk.github.io/Herbie/_build/html/user_guide/notebooks/data_hrrr.html) | [HRRR-Alaska](https://blaylockbk.github.io/Herbie/_build/html/user_guide/notebooks/data_hrrrak.html)